Wolfhart Hauser

 Wolfhart Gunnar Hauser (born 5 December 1949) is a German businessman, a former executive chairman of FirstGroup, and a former chief executive of Intertek, a British multinational inspection, product testing and certification company, from 2005 to 2015.

-Hauser has a master's degree in medicine from Ludwig Maximilian University of Munich and a doctorate from Technical University Munich.
+Hauser has a master's degree in medicine from LMU Munich and a doctorate from Technical University of Munich.

 Hauser wrote his dissertation on the prevention of ski injuries, and went on to develop a ski binding that was certified by international quality organisations - his ski binding remains an ISO standard.

 Hauser was the chief executive of Intertek from March 2005 to 16 May 2015, and a non-executive director at Logica since 1 January 2007.

 In July 2015, Hauser became the chairman of FirstGroup.
 In July 2019, Hauser did not stand for reelection at the AGM and stepped down from the board.